Abri de Buys

 Zanele Shezi

-Zanele Shezi joined the Expanded Freshwater and Terrestrial Environmental Observation Network (EFTEON) in June 2024.
-As EFTEON’s Social Ecological Systems Technician for the Northern Drakensberg Landscape she is responsible for multi-stakeholder engagement for on-going field based social-ecological and biodiversity research in the landscape.
-She has acquired more than 20 years experience having worked as a Social Engagement Facilitator for various NGO’s and Corporate sector, with expertise in stakeholder engagement, community liaison and facilitation as well as participatory data collection and knowledge dissemination between communities and scientists.
+Zanele Shezi joined EFTEON in June 2024.
+As the Social Ecological Systems Technician for the Northern Drakensberg Landscape she is responsible for multi-stakeholder engagement for on-going field based social-ecological and biodiversity research in the landscape.
+She has acquired more than 20 years of experience having worked as a Social Engagement Facilitator for various NGOs and the corporate sector, with expertise in stakeholder engagement, community liaison and facilitation, as well as participatory data collection and knowledge dissemination between communities and scientists.

 Email: zf.shezi@saeon.nrf.ac.za